WojciechMatuszewski/programming-notes/aws-stuff.md

 - you **can attach SCPS to master account** but **there will be no effect on master account**.
 As a good practice your master account should not hold any kind of resources.

-* when using AWS organizations, the **master account does not have any kind of power over the child accounts**.
-You have to **create cross account roles within child accounts granting full access to the master**

 #### Discounts

 - when using **consolidated billing** you can get **volume discounts**.
 For some **services like S3, EC2**, the more you use them (the volume of data you hold), the less you pay.
 This is ideal scenario for consolidated billing since all the usage adds up from your other accounts.